 You can bring a picnic onto Fort Marcy Field for the Burning of Zozobra, so why not put together a meal fit for the famed 40-foot puppet that towers over the crowd like a menacing king?
-A good place to start is The Burger Stand at Burro Alley, where you’ll find what may just be the best dish suited for Zozobra — the Fire Burger, featuring sweet and spicy habanero jam and fresh avocado.
+A good place to start is The Burger Stand at Burro Alley, where you’ll find what may just be the best dish suited for Zozobra — the Fire Burger, featuring sweet and spicy habanero jam, and fresh avocado.
 The Smoke Burger is aptly fitting too, with applewood smoked bacon, Gouda cheese, and Bloody Maria Barbecue Sauce.
-The green chile cheeseburger has fire-roasted Hatch chile verde, pepper jack cheese, local greens, tomato and onion.
-If your Zozo-watching party has dietary restrictions, The Burger Stand offers plenty of vegetarian, vegan and gluten-free options.
+The green chile cheeseburger has fire-roasted Hatch chile verde, pepper jack cheese, local greens, tomato, and onion.
+If your Zozo-watching party has dietary restrictions, The Burger Stand offers plenty of vegetarian, vegan, and gluten-free options.

 If pizza pleases your crowd, you have some great options.
-Rooftop Pizzeria’s House Specialty #3 fits the occasion, a New Mexican -style feast with green chile and toasted pinons as well as roasted chicken, cojita, asadero and Alfredo sauce on a blue-corn crust.
-Or go all out with #10, loaded with lobster, shrimp, applewood smoked bacon, mushrooms, green onions, truffle oil and four cheese with alfredo sauce, also on a blue-corn crust.
+Rooftop Pizzeria’s House Specialty #3 fits the occasion, a New Mexican -style feast with green chile and toasted pinons as well as roasted chicken, cojita, asadero, and Alfredo sauce on a blue-corn crust.
+Or go all out with #10, loaded with lobster, shrimp, applewood smoked bacon, mushrooms, green onions, truffle oil, and four cheese with alfredo sauce, also on a blue-corn crust.

 Or head over to La Casa Sena for an elegant meal in one of the best dining gardens in the city.
 You’ll also get a break from the crowds in a peaceful, relaxing setting.
-Try poblano soup, steamed black mussels with chorizo, leeks, jalapeno, grape tomatoes, herbs, roasted garlics in a pisco-coconut broth; or chicken or cheese enchiladas.
-You’ll find a green chile cheeseburger here, too, with grass-fed New Mexican beef, Hatch green chile and extra sharp cheddar.
+Try poblano soup, steamed black mussels with chorizo, leeks, jalapeño, grape tomatoes, herbs, and roasted garlics in a pisco-coconut broth; or chicken or cheese enchiladas.
+You’ll find a green chile cheeseburger here, too, with grass-fed New Mexican beef, Hatch green chile, and extra sharp cheddar.

 Up on the roof of La Fonda on the Plaza, you’ll escape the crowds down below and enjoy stunning views from the Bell Tower Bar, which serves an array of quesadillas as well as salads and chips with salsa and guacamole.